Bernard Cafferty: Chess career

-Cafferty was one of the leading English chess players of the late 1950s and 1960s, ranking amongst the top ten players in 1959 and 1960 (2b on the old grading scale which is equivalent to 217-224 on the present English Chess Federation grading scale).
+Cafferty was one of the leading English chess players of the late 1950s and 1960s, ranking amongst the top ten players in 1959 and 1960 (2b on the old grading scale which is equivalent to 217–224 on the present English Chess Federation grading scale).
 He was British Boys' Champion in 1952 (jointly) and British Junior Champion in 1954.
 He was British Correspondence Chess Champion in 1959/60 and won the British Lightning Championship (ten-seconds-a-move) in 1964 (jointly), 1966, 1967, 1968 and 1969 and is the only player ever to have won this title on four successive occasions.
 He played on top board for Warwickshire in the English Counties Final of 1961 when his team beat Yorkshire.
 He played in every British Chess Championship between 1957 and 1971, beating Peter Clarke, Sir Stuart Milner-Barry and Gerald Abrahams on his debut.
 His best placing was in 1964 when he finished second equal with three other players behind Michael Haygarth.
 He reached a peak Elo rating of 2440 (in July 1971) and played internationally for England on several occasions, both at over the board and correspondence chess.

-Originally from Blackburn in Lancashire, he went to Birmingham University in 1951 and was resident in the Midlands for many years as a student and later a school master, teaching Geography, Latin, Mathematics and, from 1964, Russian at St. Philip's Grammar School in Birmingham.
+Originally from Blackburn in Lancashire, he went to Birmingham University in 1951 and was resident in the Midlands for many years as a student and later a schoolmaster, teaching Geography, Latin, Mathematics and, from 1964, Russian at St. Philip's Grammar School in Birmingham.
 In 1981 he moved to Hastings to take up his post as general editor of British Chess Magazine.
 He stood down from the general editorship in 1991 but remained as associate editor of the magazine until 2011.
 He was chess columnist for the Sunday Times between 1983 and 1997, and for the Birmingham Evening Mail from 1967 to around 2002.